 IV.
 Get Lifestyle Support in Your Coaching Sessions

-In addition to classes, you’ll also have two coaching sessions as well as weekly accountability check-ins.
-You’ll have one coaching session before the program begins and one mid-program session.
-These two sessions will allow you to establish where you are at the start of the program as well as how you’re feeling and progressing mid-program.
-The coaching sessions will also provide you with information to look back and reflect on.
+In addition to classes, you’ll also have one coaching session as well as weekly accountability check-ins.
+You’ll have one coaching session before the program begins.
+This session will allow you to establish where you are at the start of the program and we’ll be checking in regularly to see how you’re feeling and progressing during the program.
+The coaching session will also provide you with information to look back and reflect on.

 In your initial coaching session, we will check in on the pillars of well-being including stress management, sleep, and nutrition and provide you with resources to support you in these areas if you are interested.
 Your mid-program call will give us a chance to work together to be sure you are getting the support you need and the most out of the program.